picnoir/ex-hack/README.md

 It may be useful:

-- For stackage users to learn how to use a library missing a proper documentation
+- For stackage users to learn how to use a library missing proper documentation
 - For library maintainers as a way to see which symbols are mostly used in the wild before performing an API refactoring.

-**/!\ Again, this is an alpha release.** We may miss a lot of symbols occurrences, please do not use this tool as a way to asses your API usages yet.
+**/!\ Again, this is an alpha release.** We may miss a lot of symbols occurrences, please do not use this tool as a way to assess your API usage yet.

 ## How to Use?